 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 Contractors usually request an LNO to verify the legal use before filing an Alteration application with the DO.
-The seller of a property built before 1938 must have a C/O or a Letter of No Objection on file with the DOB to close.
+The seller of a property built before 1938 must have a C/O or a DOB Letter of No Objection on file with the DOB to close.

-LNOs are letters used for buildings built before the use of a Certificate of Occupancy.
+LNOs are letters used for buildings built before obtaining a Certificate of Occupancy.
 These are letters that describe the official use of a building.
 It means that the Department of Buildings doesn’t object to you using a building in a certain way.